WaldHabets/mslicer/README.md

 ## Libraries
 - OpenMP
 - Boost
+- Librsvg

 ## External programs
 The tool depends on a few external programs to properly function.
 There are plans to remove these depedencies somewhere in the future.

-- Inkscape
-- Convert _Currently required due to an issue with inkscape not properly exporting to .jpg_
+- Convert _Currently in order to export to .jpg_